+Fire Only $\square$ EMS Only $\square$ Fire & EMS $\square$

+Name

+Home Phone

+Cell Phone

+Home Address

+Email Address

+Birthdate

+Age

+School -

+Grade

+Parent/Guardian Name

+Home Phone

+Cell Phone

+Address -

+Email Address

+What interests you the most about becoming involved with the Orchard Park Fire District Junior

+Firefighter program?

+Please list other activities, in detail, that you are involved in (sports, voluntee er work, church, etc.)

+Parametel Consent

+Parental Consent My con/doughton has my n narmissian ta ha a

-Email Address What interests you the most about becoming involved with the Orchard Park Fire District Junior Firefighter program?
-Please list other activities, in detail, that you are involved in (sports, volunteer work, church, etc.) Parental Consent My son/daughterhas my permission to be a Junior Firefighter with the Orchard Park Fire District.
-The Orchard Park Fire District does not discriminate based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age, or genetic information (including family medical history) it is illegal and will not be tolerated.
-The Orchard Park Fire District does reserve the right to find a Junior Firefighter Applicant favorable or unfavorable for approval of membership and retention of membership.
-Junior Firefighter Signature and Date Parent/Guardian Signature and Date I give my consent to allow to be a Junior Firefighter and do not hold the Orchard Park Fire District and First Responders of the Orchard Park Fire District responsible for any actions caused by my child that is not under the direction of the Orchard Park Fire District
+My son/daughterhas my p Junior Firefighter with the Orchard Park Fire District. permission to be a

+The Orchard Park Fire District does not discriminate based on race, color, religion, a pregnancy, sexual orientation, or gender identity), national origin, disability, age, or (including family medical history) it is illegal and will not be tolerated.
+The Orchard does reserve the right to find a Junior Firefighter Applicant favorable or unfavorable membership and retention of membership. genetic information d Park Fire District

+Junior Firefighter Signature and Date